douglask3/State_of_Wildfires_report/README.md

 ```

 ## Results
-The results will be saved in the `results/` directory.
-Each run will generate a summary file and detailed logs.
-You can interpret the results using the provided analysis scripts.
+The results will be saved in the `outputs/` directory, though this can be updated in the namelists.
+There are some model specific files that will get produced, but common across all models are:

 ## Contributing
 Contributions are welcome!
-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute.
+Please read the [CONTRIBUTING.md](README/CONTRIBUTING.md) file for guidelines on how to contribute.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the  GNU GENERAL PUBLIC LICENSE version 3 License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact
-For any questions or issues, please contact [Dougas Kelley] at [doukel@ceh.ac.uk].
+Please contact [Dougas Kelley] at [doukel@ceh.ac.uk] for any questions or issues.

-# Note for State of Wildfire report
+## Note for State of Wildfires report

-### Basic datasets provided
+### 2023/24

+To reproduce results in the State of Wildfire's report, make sure you have the version at tag SoW23_sub (or download the Zenodo archived code that can be found with the paper: https://doi.org/10.5194/essd-2024-218, along with dataset information).
+The results from this paper were obtained using the [Running the Models](#running-the-models) commands above.
+The namelists are already set within these files, but you may need to update paths in the following in the `namelists` directory:
+* `isimip.txt` - used for attribution and future projections
+* `isimip-evaluation.txt` used to evalute the configuration for attribution and future projections
+* `nrt.txt` used for 2023 fire season driver analysis
+* `nrt-evalution.txt` - used to evaluate the driver analysis configuation

 ### Notes on constraining area